itsW0LFIX/Dark-Side-Games/README.md

 4. **Wheel of Names**: Add your list of names and spin the wheel to randomly pick a winner.
 5. **Number Match**: Add the numbers you want to play with and then play roulette.
 5. **Bettle Of Wits**: add names of teams, timing of answer and max points of winning and start battle of wits.
+5. **Random Name Picker**: This is an interactive web application designed for randomly selecting names from a list....